Print Music Publications, most recent at the top:

 Audio samples (via Soundcloud or YouTube), if available, are posted under each title.
 Score samples, if available, can be accessed via the icon with the music notes.
 Click on the publisher icon or the link with each title to visit the publisher’s webpage for that piece/songbook.

 GIA, 2020, “Living Waters – Let Mercy Flow” – A collection of seven pieces from me, Shannon Cerneka, and Kate Basi, debuted at NPM 2020 as a virtual convention event.
-Several below pieces included.
-For more information about our trio and our ministry, visit https://shannonorinkate.com
+Several below-listed pieces are included.

 GIA, 2020 (2008), “We Will Go, Lord” – By me and Shannon Cerneka, a stand-alone octavo of a piece in the “Walk Away Different” collection (see below).
 Three part ostinato on discipleship and perseverance.